jbangdev/jbang-jupyter-runner/CONTRIBUTING.md

 ### Command Registration

-Registers the `jupyter-jbang-runner:run-file` command for the command palette.
+Registers the `jbang-jupyter-runner:run-file` command for the command palette.

 ## Debugging